The once sleepy town of Oban is a fascinating place to visit.

 Once you have had your fill, take a sip of locally brewed Oban’s classy whiskey, made at the local distillery.
 Its whiskey is part of the acclaimed Diageo “Classic Malts”, a prestigious status by any standard.

-Make sure you visit the Oban Distillery where it was made as well visit site.
+Make sure you visit the Oban Distillery where it was made.

 However Oban is so much more than its fish and beer.